wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, LinkedIn, Tumblr, Wordpress, vBulletin, Delicious, Stumbleupon, LiveJournal, Diigo, Plurk, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, Facebook groups, etc. Plugin supports custom WordPress post types.

-**Latest version 2.5** - Export/Import Plugin settings, direct links to the published posts from the "Edit" page, ability to assign categories to each Social Network.
+* **Latest version 2.5** - Export/Import Plugin settings, direct links to the published posts from the "Edit" page, ability to assign categories to each Social Network.
 LiveJournal Support.
-*Version 2.4* - "Image" posts for Facebook and Twitter, bit.ly support, Plurk Support *Version 2.3* - Google+ image posts, delayed postings (Pro Only), new networks - Stumbleupon, vBulletin, Diigo
+* *Version 2.4* - "Image" posts for Facebook and Twitter, bit.ly support, Plurk Support
+* *Version 2.3* - Google+ image posts, delayed postings (Pro Only), new networks - Stumbleupon, vBulletin, Diigo

-Supported Networks:
+=Supported Networks=

 **Blogger/Blogspot** - Autopost to your Blog.
 HTML is supported.